 An image of the building a little bit later in spring!

-Students quickly made themselves at home in the new building!
+Students quickly made themselves at home in the Atrium

 Students working at the many tables in the Irving Institute atrium.
 (Photo by Eli Burakian '00)